 - balance (value) # Type of load balancing like ‘source’, ’roundrobin’ etc

-- Hit the below command to start and enable the haproxy.
+3. Execute the below-given command to start and enable the haproxy –

 # systemctl start haproxy

 # systemctl enable haproxy

 This is it!